Updated on July 5th, 2019 by Bob Ciura

 As you can see, the company increased earnings in each year of the recession.
 This helped it continue raising its dividend each year, even though the U.S. entered a steep economic downturn.
 Johnson & Johnson should keep paying its dividend, and raising its payout each year, even if a recession occurs in the near future.

 That said, Johnson & Johnson is one of the highest-quality businesses in the entire S&P 500 Index.
 It has a highly profitable business model, durable competitive advantages, and a positive long-term growth outlook in the U.S. and especially the international markets.
-It also has an excellent balance sheet.
+It also has an excellent balance sheet which gives it the financial strength to invest in growth opportunities.

 The only downside to Johnson & Johnson stock right now is its valuation.
 The stock is not considerably undervalued, which is why we maintain a hold rating on the shares.
 However, any meaningful decline in Johnson & Johnson’s share price would be a welcome buying opportunity for investors sitting on the sidelines.

-For current shareholders, Johnson & Johnson will continue to pay a solid 2.9% dividend yield, with the bonus of dividend increases each year going forward.
+For current shareholders, Johnson & Johnson will continue to pay its attractive dividend and raise the dividend each year for many years.